-Charter a bus rental to Chinatown
+Charter a bus rental to SF Chinatown

 San Francisco’s Chinatown is the oldest Chinatown in the United States and one of the largest Chinatowns outside of Asia.
 If you want you have a large or small group ready to explore beyond Chinatown’s iconic Dragon’s Gate, the best way to get there is by renting a charter bus in San Francisco.

-Why charter a bus for Chinatown
+Why charter a bus for SF Chinatown

 Chinatown is best experienced on foot, but if you’re traveling with a group and coming from another part of the city, you should charter a rental bus and arrive in style.
 We have many types of charter buses to choose from: mini coach buses that fit an average of 32 passengers, school buses for large class trips, coach buses for tour groups, and minibuses that fit an average of 21 passengers for a smaller outing.
 Whatever your groups needs, we have the right style of bus to meet them and provide safe transportation to and from Chinatown!